Hanrui-Wang/onnx-profiler/README.md

 ## Usage

-Before profiling, you should first define the model and a (dummy) input the model takes:
+Before profiling, you should first define the PyTorch model and a (dummy) input the model takes:

 ```python
 import torch